ben-wes/pd-simplex/README.md

 ## History

 The initial code of this external was an experiment generated with ChatGPT4.
-The fascinating part of this was, that with a few feedback loops (feeding errors back to it), it managed to create a working Pd external.
+The fascinating part of this was, that with a few feedback cycles (feeding errors back to it), it managed to create a working Pd external.
 After some more research around simplex noise, the noise algorithm of the external turned out to be a pretty exact copy of [this SimplexNoise.cpp](https://github.com/SRombauts/SimplexNoise/blob/master/src/SimplexNoise.cpp) though (including variable names and comments).
+Later versions were completely revised manually though.